Golf industry marketing and advertising (a case study)

 Then I wrote the book on Ford’s brand.

 We narrowed his audience.
-We identified the key storytelling element, the archetypes involved, and a pyramid of marketing messages.
+We identified the key storytelling elements, the archetypes involved, and a pyramid of marketing messages.

 It was a crossroads, both for Ford’s business and for his golfing customers.
 They could stay on the common path of frustration, or they could take a more direct route to lasting improvement.

-Our insight proved that it’s not about clubheads, shafts, or even Ford’s engineering prowess.
+Our insight proved that it’s not about club heads, shafts, or even Ford’s engineering prowess.
 It’s contentment after every round of golf.
-It’s hope, preparation and payoff.
+It’s hope, preparation the payoff of better play.

 The name “Golf Institute” didn’t jive with the core brand concept, so step two became a quest for a new business name.

 That’s where Ford and I disagreed.

 “Golf at the Next Level” was not my first recommendation.
 Nor my second.

 It ranked low on our “memorability” scale.
 And it didn’t have a nice ring to it.
 (Also low on the audio quality scale.)